Monday 11 August 2025

 Precautionary and control measures

-Attack by mosquitoes - apply mosquito repellent on the skin.
+• Attack by mosquitoes, fleas, ticks - apply insect repellent on clothing and exposed skin.

 2.3 Adverse working environment